 No stranger to the rich and famous, Gramercy Park is the home of Jimmy Fallon, Julia Roberts, Uma Thurman, and Karl Lagerfeld.

 Served by the six train at 23rd and Park and the N-R-Q trains along Broadway, Gramercy has good public transit.
 The L Train is at 14th Street.
 The M23 crosstown bus runs from First Avenue to 12th Avenue along 23rd Street.

-Part of the attraction of living in Gramercy is that you’ll never see commercial development on the park.
+Part of the attraction of living in Gramercy is that you’ll never see commercial development in the park.
 With exclusivity comes a high cost.
 Prices run the gamut.
 A small one-bedroom in the park could be in the $600K range.
-A two-bedroom on the park could be more than $2 million while three and four-bedroom units can be priced at $5 million and higher.
-Properties located several blocks from the park run less and apartments without means of entry are valued ten percent lower than those with a key.
+A two-bedroom on the park could be more than $2 million, while three and four-bedroom units can be priced at $5 million and higher.
+Properties located several blocks from the park run less, and apartments without means of entry are valued ten percent lower than those with a key.